 - 1. The child's parent or guardian has provided written permission for the Nursery to administer the Paracetamol/Ibuprofen/other medicine.
 This may be a general permission given when the child first joins the Nursery or any time subsequently. - 2.
 The parent/guardian has supplied Paracetamol/Ibuprofen/other medicine for the child and the medication is in date.
-(All medication must be clearly named.) - Immediately prior to administration, the Nursery has sought and been given verbal permission by the parent/guardian to administer the Paracetamol/Ibuprofen/ medication having asked and documented when the previous dose was given. - 4.
-In the opinion of the person in charge (i.e. the manager or the deputy), it is appropriate to administer Paracetamol/Ibuprofen/other medicine, for example, to relieve a high temperature before the child's parent/guardian can pick them up from the Nursery.

-- 5. Such medication is administered for no longer than 48 hours.
+(All medication must be clearly named.) - 3.
+Immediately prior to administration, the Nursery has sought and been given verbal permission by the parent/guardian to administer the Paracetamol/Ibuprofen/ medication having asked and documented when the previous dose was given. - 4.
+In the opinion of the person in charge (i.e. the manager or the deputy), it is appropriate to administer Paracetamol/Ibuprofen/other medicine, for example, to relieve a high temperature before the child's parent/guardian can pick them up from the Nursery. - 5.
+Such medication is administered for no longer than 48 hours.
 Should the child still be unwell after such time, parents may be asked to take their child to the doctor before returning them to the Nursery.
-The Nursery will refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - The time and amount of Paracetamol/Ibuprofen/medicine administered will be recorded. - After Paracetamol/Ibuprofen has been administered, the Nursery will seek confirmation from the parents via the Famly app.
-The parent aso needs to authorise the amount given on collection of the child.
-Staff should inform the person picking up that the child has had medication and what time this was given.
-If for any reason the Famly app is down, the staff will do a written medicine form for the parents to sign at pick up. - All first aid trained staff will undertake to administer prescribed medication, including inhalers and epipens. - Prescribed medication must be in-date and prescribed for the child and for the current condition. - Children taking prescribed medication must be well enough to attend the Nursery. - Children's prescribed drugs are stored in their original containers, are clearly labelled and are inaccessible to the children. - Parents/guardians give prior written permission for the administration of medication.
-This states the name of the child, name/s of parent(s)/guardian(s), date the medication starts, the name of the medication, the dose and times, or how and when the medication is to be administered.
-When a child starts a new course with prescribed medicines, they are not allowed to attend the Nursery for 24 hours, in case they should react to the medicine. - The administration is recorded accurately each time on Famly and parents needs to approve it as does a member of the senior staff.
-They need to approve the dose given, time of dose, who administered it and a witness. - If the administration of prescribed medication requires specific medical knowledge, individual training is provided for the relevant member of staff by a relevant health professional.
+The Nursery will refuse admittance to children who have a temperature, sickness and diarrhoea or a contagious infection or disease. - The time and amount of Paracetamol/Ibuprofen/medicine administered will be recorded. - After Paracetamol/Ibuprofen has been administered, the Nursery will, on collection of the child, inform the person picking up the child of the timing and amount administered.
+The Nursery will ask the person picking up the child to sign a form confirming that they have been informed and the time and the amount administered. - All first aid trained staff will undertake to administer prescribed medication, including inhalers and epipens. - Prescribed medication must be in-date and prescribed for the current condition.

+- Children taking prescribed medication must be well enough to attend the Nursery. - Children's prescribed drugs are stored in their original containers, are clearly labelled and are inaccessible to the children. - Parents/guardians give prior written permission for the administration of medication.
+This states the name of the child, name/s of parent(s)/guardian(s), date the medication starts, the name of the medication and prescribing doctor, the dose and times, or how and when the medication is to be administered, how the medication should be stored and expiry date.
+Any possible side effects that may be expected should be noted and the permission should be signed and dated by the parent/guardian. - The administration is recorded accurately each time it is given and is signed by staff.
+Parents/guardians sign the medicine form to acknowledge the administration of a medicine.
+The medicine form shows the name of the child, name of medication, date and time of dose, dose given and method, and signed by the member of staff who administered this and another witness. - If the administration of prescribed medication requires specific medical knowledge, individual training is provided for the relevant member of staff by a relevant health professional.